-Since the creation of the Science Booster in January 2017, 45 successful crowdfunding campaigns convinced over 4000 individuals to contribute a total of 750,000 Swiss francs to science projects via our platform.
+Since the creation of the Science Booster in January 2017, 60 successful crowdfunding campaigns convinced nearly 7000 individuals to contribute a total of over 1 million Swiss francs to science projects via our platform.
 These projects covered a wide variety of research topics in natural sciences, social sciences and the humanities, including astronomy, marketing, brain surgery, history, agronomy, ecology, epidemiology, and many more.
-Through the “Crowdfunding Science” project supported by the Geber Rüf Foundation, an additional 300,000 Swiss francs were distributed to the successful campaigns through a matching fund mechanism.
-In the current consolidation phase, the incentive provided by the matching fund will be decreased, aiming at a self-sustainable crowdfunding channel for science in Switzerland.
+Through the “Crowdfunding Science” project supported by the Geber Rüf Foundation, an additional 350,000 Swiss francs were distributed to the successful campaigns through a matching fund mechanism.
+This incentive was decreased during the current consolidation phase, and the Science Booster is now a self-sustainable crowdfunding channel for science in Switzerland, Austria and Germany.

 , 24 Heures, 15 avril 2019Le projet Macromascar veut valoriser la biodiveresité de Madagascar

 , RTS Couleur3, 22 février 2019Psychiater will Depressionen mit Drogenpilzen behandeln